Past Perfect Progressive Tense in English Grammar

 What is the past perfect progressive?

-The past perfect progressive, also past perfect continuous, is the tense used for actions that were in progress shortly before or up to a certain point in the past.
-It emphasises the process of an action rather than its completion.
+The past perfect progressive, also past perfect continuous, is the tense used to show how long an action was in progress up to a certain point in the past.

 It is similar to the present perfect progressive tense but is used to express past actions.